-What happens after I submit my IRB Review Request?
+What happens after I submit my IRB protocol?

 How will I be notified of the status of my request?

-You will receive an email from the IRB Administrator either asking for revisions, or explaining the determination (exempt, approved, not approved, etc.).
-Once a determination is reached, a letter will be created and filed within your study on IRBNet.
-You will have access to the letter within 1 day of receiving the email at which time you can log in and print a copy for your records.
+You will receive an email requesting revisions or explaining the determination (exempt, approved, not approved, etc.).
+Once a determination is reached, a letter will be emailed to you and a copy will be filed within your study in Cayuse..
+Please retain the determination letter for your records.